guotree/AAAMLP-Code/README.md

 This repository is a self review for simple machine learning concepts.

-The codes and notebooks are for *Approaching (almost) any machine learning problem*
+The codes and notebooks are for *Approaching (almost) any machine learning problem* by [Abhishek Thakur](https://github.com/abhishekkrthakur)

 ## Environment